PabloGastonMedina/PabloGastonMedina/README.md

 ---

-**Sobre mi**: Soy desarrollador Web Full Stack, actualmente estudiando Desarrollo Web Full-Stack Phyton en codo a codo.
+**Sobre mi**: Actualmente estudiando Desarrollo Web Full-Stack Phyton en codo a codo.

 <!--
 Here are some ideas to get you started: